Dan (ancient city)

 Dan (דָּן), and older name Laish, is an ancient city mentioned in the Hebrew Bible, described as the northernmost city of the Kingdom of Israel, and belonging to the tribe of Dan, its namesake.
 It was later the site of a royal sanctuary built by Jeroboam.

-The city is identified with a tell located in Upper Galilee, northern Israel, known as Tel Dan in Hebrew and Tell el-Qadi ("Mound of the Judge") in Arabic, a popular translation of the ancient Hebrew name.
+The city is identified with a tell located in the Upper Galilee in northern Israel known as Tel Dan (תל דן) and Tel el-Qadi (تل القاضي), literally 'Mound of the Judge', a popular translation of the Biblical name.
 The site was occupied continuously from the Early Bronze Age through the Iron Age II, the time of the Kingdom of Israel.
-While evidence suggests a period of abandonment during the Persian era, it was later rebuilt as a Hellenistic city with a notable shrine.
+While evidence suggests a period of abandonment during the Achaemenid Empire, it was later rebuilt as a Hellenistic city with a notable shrine.

 Identification and names

-The Hebrew Bible states that prior to its conquest by the tribe of Dan the site was known as Laish with variant spellings within the Books of Joshua, Judges and Isaiah.
+The Hebrew Bible states that prior to its conquest by the tribe of Dan the site was known as Laish with variant spellings within the books of Joshua, Judges and Isaiah.
 In it is called Leshem. has the alternative name Laishah "Lioness" in a number of translations.
-A bilingual Greek/Aramaic inscription found at the site, dating from the late 3rd or early 2nd century BCE, shows that during the Hellenistic period the site was still known by its ancient name, Dan.
+A bilingual Koine Greek–Aramaic inscription found at the site, dating from the late 3rd or early 2nd century BCE, shows that during the Hellenistic period the site was still known by its ancient name, Dan.

-Rabbinic works, and writers like Philostorgius, Theodoret, Benjamin of Tudela and Samuel ben Samson, all incorrectly identified Dan or Laish, with Banias (Paneas).
-Eusebius of Caesarea more accurately places Dan/Laish in the vicinity of Paneas at the fourth mile on the route to Tyre.
+Rabbinic works, and writers like Philostorgius, Theodoret, Benjamin of Tudela and Samuel ben Samson all incorrectly identified Dan or Laish with Banias.
+Eusebius of Caesarea more accurately places Dan-Laish in the vicinity of Banias at the fourth mile on the route to Tyre.

-The Arab name of the archaeological site, Tell el-Qadi, meaning "the tell of the judge," plays on the distinction between Arabic "din" and Hebrew "dan," offering a popular translation of the ancient Hebrew name.
-19th century Swiss traveler Johann Ludwig Burckhardt identified the source of the Jordan River having the name "Dhan" (ضان) in his travelogue published posthumously in 1822.
+The Arab name of the archaeological site, Tell el-Qadi, meaning "the tell of the judge," offering translation of the ancient Hebrew name.
+19th century Swiss traveler Johann Ludwig Burckhardt identified the source of the Jordan River having the name "Dhan" (ضان) in his travelogue, which was published posthumously in 1822.
 The American naval officer William F. Lynch was the first to identify Tell el-Qadi as the site of the ancient city of Dan in 1849.
 Three years later, Edward Robinson made the same identification, and this identification is now securely accepted.

+Recent research has shown that the ancient name Dan also survived through continuous Arabic toponymy, including the hydronym Nahr al-Liddānī and the place-name Tall al-Qāḍī, attested in Ottoman tax registers, nineteenth-century maps, and local oral tradition.
+This evidence indicates sustained linguistic continuity rather than a purely interpretive or modern translation of the biblical name.

 Tel Dan is the modern Israeli name for the site, based on the original Biblical name.